UCare plan closures frequently asked questions

 No. There are no changes to your Medicare Advantage plan for 2025.
 You can continue using your UCare benefits and see your providers as normal through Dec.
 31, 2025.

 UCare is making some very difficult changes so we can continue serving Minnesotans.
-While we are ending our Medicare Advantage plans and reducing service areas for some Medical Assistance and MinnesotaCare plans, UCare will continue to offer a broad range of health plans including: Medicare Supplement plans, Individual & Family Plans, Medical Assistance (Medicaid), and Medical Assistance and Medicare dual-eligible plans, like MSHO and Connect + Medicare.
+While we are ending our Medicare Advantage plans and reducing service areas for some Medical Assistance and MinnesotaCare plans, UCare will continue to offer a broad range of health plans including Medicare Supplement plans, Individual & Family Plans, Medical Assistance (Medicaid), and Medical Assistance and Medicare dual-eligible plans, like MSHO and Connect + Medicare.

 While we do not currently plan to offer Medicare Advantage plans, we're continuing to monitor the market.